PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

    </tbody>
 </table>

-**Note:** The payment method Die Zahlungsart **Credit card** requires particular attention.
+**Note:** The payment method **Credit card** requires particular attention.
 Additional settings are necessary for this payment method.
 The settings are described in table 3.

 <table>
 <caption>Tab.
 3: Setting up the payment method Credit card</caption>